 Fortunately, the state of Nevada separates gaming revenue figures into many different geographical sections – four of which would apply to Las Vegas: The Strip, Downtown, North Las Vegas, and The Boulder Stip.

-In 2015, Las Vegas Strip casinos generated $6.348 billion in gaming revenue, down just slightly from the $6.372 billion in gaming revenues generated in 2014.
-It was also down slightly from the $6.5 billion in gaming revenues achieved in 2013.
+In 2016, Las Vegas Strip casinos generated $6.376 billion in gaming revenue, down slightly from the $6.348 billion in gaming revenue generated in 2015.
+It nearly matched the 2014 figures.

 Las Vegas Strip Gaming Revenue

 2014: $6.372 billion

 2012: $6.2 billion

 (Go here to find the answer to the question: What was the first casino on the Las Vegas Strip?)